 Decide today that failing, or rejection isn’t something entirely negative that you can’t possibly come back from.
 And DON’T see yourself as a failure.

-A failure of any type, is when something you tried didn’t work out the way you expected.
+A failing of any type, is when something you tried didn’t work out the way you expected.
 Always remember that it was the ACT that failed, because it needed to be refined.
 You, as a person didn’t fail, only your expectation failed.

 Practice asking yourself these questions when you feel like something failed.
 Remember that by failing, you’re giving yourself a chance to try again with better information.
 And if you need build some self-belief generally, check out my previous post to get some ideas.